pauloconnell/messageBoard/README.md

 EITHER board.html OR thread.html can save a reply to thread

-        looks up _id to retrieve replies on this thread thread.html REPLY input from form: POST=> api/threads/reply/:board which
+        looks up _id to retrieve replies on this thread thread.html REPLY input from form: POST=> api/threads/reply/:board

-  NEXT ALL replies should be sent when hit api/replies/board/:_id Must update the web page this sends such that we can hit a different api to send data they want NO - just make this new route work to send back all replies and hide fields like before NEXT - build out new route between ////    and //// above api/replies/in api.js
+  NEXT ALL replies should be sent when hit api/replies/board/:_id NO - just make this new route work to send back all replies and hide fields like before NEXT - build out new route between ////    and //// above api/replies/in api.js